cg-gdsc/FAQ/Readme.md

 - The image that we use is very big, it therefore can take some time to load.
 If it wasn't loaded after 10 minute, try to refresh your browser.
 - If it still loads, try to shut down all running apps / instances (Shown in [Tutorial 1](https://github.com/gdsc5/Tutorial1_Setting_up_AWS)) and start the notebook again.

+## AWS CLI doesn't work in sagemaker studio notebooks

+- Reason: The image that we are using for the challenge doesn't support the AWS command line interface (cli) due to incompatible licenses in required packages.
+- Workaround: Open an <b> system </b> terminal via the launcher (see Tutorial 4 for reference).
+You can use the aws cli here.
+The filesystem is shared between all terminals / instances.